-The SIP proxy usually accepts a registration from all SIP users who register themselves with a valid domain.
+The SIP proxy usually accepts a registration from all SIP users who register themselves with a valid domain and are known to the system as a SIP user.
 If under Voice Call Manager > Users in the section SIP users you enable the option Force local authentication, the only subscribers who can register at the SIP proxy are those stored in a user table with the appropriate access data.